-As of December 31, 2011 the Company had sufficient cash resources and liquidity to meet its current obligations and to fund working capital requirements and planed capital expenditures in 2012 (see Section 10, "2012 Objectives and Outlook", in this MD&A for planned drilling and exploration activities).
-The Company had cash and receivables of \$3,768 and non-cash working capital of (\$672) as at December 31, 2011.
+As of March 31, 2012 the Company had sufficient cash resources and liquidity to meet its current obligations and to fund working capital requirements and planed capital expenditures in 2012 (see Section 8, "Objectives and Outlook", in this MD&A for planned drilling and exploration activities and expenditures on both pit optimization and tungsten recovery enhancement projects).
+The Company had cash and receivables of \$3,430 and non-cash working capital of (\$465) as at March 31, 2012.
 Almonty is presently shipping tungsten concentrate under its long-term supply agreement and to date has received payment for all invoices submitted to its customer.
 The Company believes that, based on the current price of APT and its forecast production schedule for the remainder of fiscal 2012, that it has the ability to generate sufficient cash flow to meet both its current and long-term obligations.
 Should the price of APT fall below the Company's cash operating costs or should the Company no longer be able to produce tungsten concentrate in sufficient quantity then the Company may not be able to meet its current and long-term obligations.
 Outside of abiding by Spanish law requirements on minimum capital adequacy at Daytal, there is no legal restriction on Almonty's ability to repatriate capital from Daytal.